Horowhenua has grown faster than predicted for more than three years.

 The plan is still in draft form.
 Council is working with landowners, iwi and hapū, the Ministry of Education and the New Zealand Transport Agency to create the Master Plan.

-Council intends to bring the Master Plan to the community for consideration towards the end of 2019 and for the Draft District Plan Change to be notified in 2020.
+Council intends to bring the Master Plan to the community for consideration in 2020 and for the Draft District Plan Change to be notified towards the end of the year.

 But what about O2NL?